We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Managing impulsivity is possible, even if it might feel really challenging at times.

-The first step is to seek the support of a mental health professional who can help you create and maintain a treatment plan for adult attention deficit hyperactivity disorder (ADHD).
+The first step to control your impulses is to seek the support of a mental health professional who can help you create and maintain a treatment plan for adult attention deficit hyperactivity disorder (ADHD).

 But there’s a lot you can also do on your own to manage and improve impulse control.
 By being an active player in your treatment, you can further improve your quality of life.